 LA MOTTE DE LUCIÈRE, DOMINIQUE, companion of Cavelier de La Salle in his explorations, commandant of Fort Conti at Niagara, substitute captain of the guards of the king’s farms, of noble birth; b.
 1636 at Vernix (Normandy), son of Jean de La Motte and Clémence de Badon; d.
-18 Sept.
-1700 at Montreal.
+17 Sept.
+1700 at Montreal and was buried there the following day.

 He lived, however, in poverty, and in 1697 he acknowledged that he owed the Sulpicians the sum of 1,092 livres.
-On 9 July 1699 he did fealty and homage for his fief of Lussière (Lucière), and in October he was appointed substitute captain commandant of the guards of the king’s farms for the government of Montreal, with a salary of 400 livres a year.
-He died 18 Sept.
+On 9 July 1699 he did fealty and homage for his fief of Lussière (Lucière), and in October he was appointed substitute captain-commandant of the guards of the king’s farms for the government of Montreal, with a salary of 400 livres a year.
+He died on 17 Sept.
 1700, two months before his wife.

 He has been mistaken for several persons of the same name, among others Pierre Lamotte de Saint-Paul and Louis de La Rue, Chevalier de La Motte.